 April is a Consultant and provides Data Science consulting (data cleaning, data analysis, data visualization in RStudio) and Machine Learning consulting (data retrieval, data cleaning, natural language processing, text analysis, sentiment analysis, data visualization, etc. in RStudio).
 She is a member of the American Society for Public Administration (ASPA), ASPA Section on Public Administration Research, ASPA Section on International and Comparative Administration, ASPA Section on Science and Technology in Government (SSTIG), and the South Carolina Academy of Sciences.
-April is the President-Elect and Vice President (2nd Term) of the South Carolina Academy of Science and is a member of the South Carolina Academy of Science Council.
+April is the President-Elect and Vice President (2nd Term) of the South Carolina Academy of Sciences and SCAS Councilor (2nd Term) on the South Carolina Academy of Sciences Council.
 She is an Officer (1st term) on the ASPA Section on Science and Technology in Government Executive Committee.
 She is an Author for ASPA (American Society for Public Administration) PA (Public Administration) Times, and her articles focus on her research, public administration topics, and public policy topics.
 April is a HRSA Grant Reviewer and evaluates proposals in a fair, equitable, and objective manner to provide healthcare services for persons living with HIV (PLWH).